NobleNomadic/NomadOS/README.md

 The first is the kernel library which is for handling common OS functions like disk interaction, printing to the screen, and getting input.

+The kernel then loads the file system (NNFS).
+This is done by loading sector 49 from the disk into memory, the file management index.

 It then starts the shell, a command line tool that allows the user to enter the name of a program, and then run it.

-Once these 2 pieces of code are loaded into memory, the shell is given control of code execution.
+Once these 3 pieces of code are loaded into memory, the shell is given control of code execution.

 ### Kernel Programs
 As stated above, the kernel programs are used to control the user programs once loaded by the kernel.